GregRos/meta-types/1 Definitions.md

 > It might look something like this:
 >
 > ```
+> // This isn't real  or proposed here
 > type A = {
 > 	foo must|x -> x > 10|
 > }